wwarthen/RomWBW/Source/Doc/GettingStarted.md

 However, your ROM has not been updated and the next time you boot your system, it will revert to the system image contained in ROM.

-There are two restrictions to be aware of related to loading a system image as a .com application.
-First, this is only supported under Z-System and CP/M 2.2.
-You must boot into one of these OSes before attempting to launch the .com file.
-Second, you may find that you are  unable to load the .com file because it is too large to fit in available application RAM (TPA).
-Your only recourse in this situation  is to build a custom ROM with fewer features.

 If you do not have easy access to a ROM programmer, it is usually possible to reprogram your system ROM using the FLASH utility from Will Sowerbutts.
 This application, called FLASH.COM, can be found on the